Melvin555/melvin-proto-chatbotapp/README.md

-# 🤖 Amaris Chatbot – Nestlé Project Demo
+# 🤖 Amaris Chatbot - Simple Chatbot Prototype

 A smart, context-aware chatbot web app built using **LangChain**, **Azure OpenAI**, and **FAISS**.
 Designed for internal corporate use, this chatbot helps automate responses to frequently asked questions by using **Retrieval-Augmented Generation (RAG)** architecture, minimizing hallucinations and maximizing answer accuracy.